The biological, psychological, and sociological concepts of learning

 • Available to eligible students as part of I-Explore

-What dictates the way in which we approach learning?
-Is there something about our biology that predetermines how effectively we assimilate new information, or are we more likely to be rely on inspiration from role models in our field?
-This module decodes the process of learning and allows you to identify what strategies and approaches work best for you.
-You will explore the concept of learning from three different perspectives - as a biological function of the brain, as a psychological function of the mind, and as a socially-situated activity.
-You will also experience some research practices used to study learning from all three theoretical perspectives, and the module will provide you with strategies to help you better engage with your future learning.
+This module will introduce you to the concept of learning through exploration of three theoretical frameworks routed in neuroscience, psychology, and the socio-cultural context.
+You will explore learning first as a biological function of the brain, then as a psychological function of the mind, and finally as a socially-situated activity.
+You will also experience some research practices and paradigms used to study learning from all three theoretical perspectives.
+The content of the module will continuously be connected to your experiences as a learner and aims to provide you with strategies you can use to better engage with your future learning.

 Please note: The information on this module description is indicative.
 The module may undergo minor modifications before the start of next academic year.